-The red variety (also Andrea, Semenac A 16-76) is a new breed between Blaufränkisch x St. Laurent, She may not with the table grape Andre be confused.
-The crossing took place in 1960 by Jaroslav Horák in Velke Pavlovice in the Czechoslovakia, It was named in honor of the naturalist Christian Carl André (1763-1831), the founder of the Association for the Promotion of Fruit and Wine Breeding in Brno.
-Of the variety protection was granted in 1980.
-With the same parents (but reverse crossing direction ) is also the sort Zweigelt emerged.
-André was subsequently crossing partner in the new breeds Agni and Rubinet,
+The red grape variety (also Andrea, Semenac A 16-76) is a new breed between Blaufränkisch x St. Laurent, You must not use the table grape Andre be confused.
+The crossing took place in 1960 by Jaroslav Horák in Velke Pavlovice in the Czechoslovakia, It was named in honor of the natural scientist Christian Carl André (1763-1831), the founder of the Association for the Promotion of Fruit and Vine Growing in Brno.
+The variety protection was issued in 1980.
+With the same parents (but vice versa crossing direction ) is also the variety Zweigelt emerged.
+André was subsequently a crossing partner for the new varieties Agni and Rubinet,

-The early-ripening, high-yielding vine is resistant to Botrytis and wintery frost, The thick-skinned berries yield full-bodied, astringent Red wines with blackberry aroma that are good for Barrique suitable.
+The early ripening, productive vine is resistant to Botrytis and wintry frost, The thick-skinned berries produce full-bodied, astringent Red wines with blackberry aroma that are good for Barrique suitable.
 The variety is in Czech Republic mainly cultivated in Moravia; the acreage covers 261 hectares.
 In the Slovakia it is cultivated on 211 hectares.
-There is also a small stock in Germany in the growing area Saale-Unstrut with 5 acres.
-The variety occupied in 2010 a total of 477 hectares of vineyards (Kym Anderson ).
+There is also a small inventory in Germany in the growing area Saale-Unstrut with 5 hectares.
+The variety occupied a total of 477 hectares of vineyards in 2010 (Kym Anderson ).